 Media Alert template (Word doc.)

-Please use Media Release Forms for any photos you might take to document the event.
-Remember to have a guardian sign one for children, too.
-Photos without faces (for example, from behind or over a shoulder) do not need a release.
+Please use Media Release Forms for photos you take to document your event.
+Remember to have a guardian sign for children, too.
+Photos without faces (for example, from behind or over a shoulder) do not require a release.